jgddesigns/stateshaper/README.md

 **Compress data and generate content using small seeds.**

-*Clean up database tables by generating data in real-time within your app.*

 The origin of this idea started with the 'Infinite Map Concept' I created in early 2025.
 The core logic starts with the idea of using a static length array of numbers which has values that change based on a mathematic function.
 The function uses a modulus operator to keep the array within a fixed range of values.
 Because of this, continuing to run the engine will produce an unbound chain of deterministic output.